A comprehensive resource for safe and responsible laser use

 If a laser pointer ban or restriction is necessary, it should apply only to brighter lasers.
 The U.K. and U.S. both recognize this principle.
 The U.K. allows importation of pointer-type lasers only if the light output is less than 1 milliwatt, or "IEC Class 2".
 In the U.S., the CDRH only allows lasers to be sold for pointing if they are below 5 milliwatts; this is IEC Class 3R (old U.S. Class IIIA).

-Lasers with powers below these limits work fine for most pointing purposes.
-The only time more than 1 to 5 milliwatts is necessary, is to see the beam in mid-air as in pointing out stars for astronomy purposes.
+Lasers with powers below 1-5 mW work fine for most pointing purposes.
+The main reasons that more than 1 to 5 milliwatts may be necessary for pointing applications is 1) to easily see the laser “dot” in bright light, as in a daytime construction site and 2) to see a beam in mid-air at night, as in pointing out stars for astronomy purposes.

 How to handle misuse of a 1 mW or 5 mW laser